esp/esp-js/ReadMe.md

 ## Error Flows

 If an exception is unhandled during the event processing workflow the router will halt.
-Any further usage result in the initial error being wrapped and rethrow.
+Any further usage results in the initial error being wrapped and re-thrown.

-If an observable stream (returned from `router.getEventObservable(...)` or `router.getModelObservable(...)`) has an exception, it's `onError` handler will be called, this allows the developer to log a more detailed exception based on the streams details, it also allows for errors in observable methods to propagate to the error handler provided to the `.observe()` call.
+If an observable stream (returned from `router.getEventObservable(...)` or `router.getModelObservable(...)`) has an exception, its `onError` handler will be called.
+This allows the developer to log a more detailed exception based on the streams details.
+It also allows for errors in observable methods to propagate to the error handler provided to the `.observe()` call.
 Any error will halt the router, no further observers will receive the current or subsequent events/model updates.

 ``` javascript